syncfusion-content/maui-docs/MAUI/Circular-Charts/Legend.md

 ---
 layout: post
 title: Legend in .NET MAUI Chart control | Syncfusion
-description: This section explains about how to enable Legend and its customization in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
+description: This section explains about how to enable Legend and its customization in Syncfusion .NET MAUI Chart (SfCircularChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug